behnamsaba/R2D2-backend/README.md

 The project has the following dependencies:

 - Flask: A micro web framework for building web applications in Python.
 Version 2.3.2.
 - Langchain: A library for language processing and analysis.
+Version 0.1.13.
+- openai: openai API framework.
+Version 1.9.0.
-Version 0.0.194.
+- Langchain-Openai Version 0.0.3.

 For a complete list of dependencies, please refer to the `requirements.txt` file.